Niacin (as Niacinamide)

 Forms of Niacin (as Niacinamide) Compared

-Niacin (as Niacinamide) Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Niacin (as Niacinamide) Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

-Nicotinic Acid (Niacin) (T2 Specialist) has a bioavailability rating of good (S2).
+Nicotinic Acid (Niacin) (Secondary Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows